 This pasta salad tastes great served warm or cold

-1 box of Gluten-free Pasta (I use Barilla brand from Italy, it cooks and tastes like regular pasta!)
+1 box of Gluten-free Pasta (I use Barilla brand from Italy, or Tinkyada brand, which both cooks and tastes like regular pasta.
+Alternatively you could spiralize zucchini for a low-carb dish.)

 3-4 TBSP Vegan Pesto (to taste)